Krushna-Prasad-Sahoo/test-android/README.md

 Day 07 (25th October 2023)

 1. From this [7th video](https://youtu.be/RHFrA6QPWPQ?si=0Ke1yXwc7eSrrjf6) I understood the concept of `Text View` and `Scroll View`.
 Its so nice, I tried to implement in my Android Studio, got some error like `API 33` is not working, need `API 34`.
 Tried to rectify it, but I don't where I clicked mistakenly the view of my studio got changed.
 I am not feeling well today about that.
 But my app was ready.
 I had 2 images, some long paragraph under image1, so that text scrolling can be tested.
 Will try again after taking a nap.
 Will let you know how it goes!

+2. On my next attempt after few hours break I could build the app and run on emulator (also tried in my phone).
+Unfortunately, the 2 images didn't show up this time, but text view was scrolling as expected.
+I will try again building the images only with some dummy text.
+Before that let me tell you where I rectified to resolve the issue.
+  - Go to `AppName > app` -> click on that , you will see a file called `build.gradle.kts` -> open it
+  - There I changed 2 values to 34 :
+     - compileSdk = 34
+     - targetSdk = 34
+  - Then click `Sync now` -> wait for a minute & then build.
+It will be done successfully.